By Michelle Halloran

 Unfortunately, too many are.
 And this pressure resulting in too many high school sports injuries.

 Overtraining has become a widespread problem for teenage athletes in the uber-competitive and increasingly specialized reality of youth sports.

-“I can tell you that overtraining is an epidemic for today’s developing athlete,” says Frank Velasquez, co-owner of Pittsburgh-area REV Sports Rehab & Athletic Development.
+“I can tell you that overtraining is an epidemic for today’s athlete,” says Frank Velasquez, co-owner of Pittsburgh-area REV Sports Rehab & Athletic Development.

 Much of the problem stems from the changing nature of youth sports.
 Unlike teenagers a generation ago, who participated in two or three different sports, today’s young athletes tend to specialize in only one sport from a young age.

 “The multi-sport athlete is a rare breed today,” explains Velasquez.
 “Young athletes can play their sport of choice year around.”